What is the Synchrotron and its structural techniques used for?

 • Andrew THOMPSON, Scientific Director

-SOLEIL Synchrotron – The contribution of synchrotrons to understanding the structure of matter – some examples and prospects for the future
+, SOLEIL Synchrotron – The role of the synchrotron in understanding the structure of matter – some examples and future prospects

 • Werner PAULUS, Professor, Montpellier